mbaumer/us_hep_funding/docs/_states/MA.md

 # MA -- Sen. Edward Markey (D) and  Sen. Elizabeth Warren (D)
 ## Committees
+Edward Markey is the #1 Democrat on the Senate Commerce Subcommittee on Science and Space

 Edward Markey is the #6 Democrat on the Senate Committee on Commerce, Science, and Transportation

 Elizabeth Warren is not on any of our key committees